-- Applicants in the second stage will be requested to provide backup documentation for our due diligence process.1
+- Applicants in the second stage will be requested to provide backup documentation for our due diligence process.3

 Support and Guidance

-The EAA Fund receives a large number of applications from organizations located outside of the United States, and we recognize that English is a second language for many of them.
-If any part of the application process is unclear, don’t hesitate to reach out to our EAA Fund Program Officer, Marianne van der Werf.
+ACE Movement Grants (formerly “Effective Animal Advocacy Fund”) receives a large number of applications from organizations located outside of the United States, and we recognize that English is a second language for many of them.
+If any part of the application process is unclear, don’t hesitate to reach out to our Movement Grants Program Officer, Marianne van der Werf.

 A list of the backup information requested in the previous round can be found here.
 We may tailor requests for backup information depending on the type of organization applying for funding and the country/countries in which they operate.
 We share this list for informational purposes only and advise other organizations and grantmakers to consult with their legal advisors on how to set up their own due diligence process.